JeffersonLab/clas12alignment/dc/README.md

   * Java Development Kit 11 or newer
   * maven
 * Data:
-  * Straight-track data (both solenoid and torus should be off) with electron tracks in the forward detector.
+  * Straight-track data (both solenoid and torus should be off) with electron tracks in the forward detector
+  * Recent sqlite snapshot of CCDB (see https://clasweb.jlab.org/clas12offline/sqlite/ccdb/)

 ### Data processing
-  * Process the straight-track data with the CLAS12 reconstruction code, using the nominal geometry (variation: default) and each of the individual translations or rotations in xyz for each of the DC regions.
+  * Process the straight-track data with the CLAS12 reconstruction code, using the nominal geometry for the chosen data set and each of the individual translations or rotations in xyz for each of the DC regions.
 This will results in up to 15 sets of reconstructed files that will be the input of the alignment code.
+The nominal geometry can be the DC design geometry (CCDB variation: default) or a geometry determined from previous alignment results with non-zero shifts compared to the ideal case.
-    * The reconstruction configuration files or yaml files to produce these sets of data can be generated from the template file ``dcalign.yaml`` provided with the coatjava distribution (supported starting from coatjava 8.1.2), using the script [generateYamls.csh](https://github.com/JeffersonLab/clas12alignment/blob/dcDev3/dc/utilities/generateYamls.csh):
+    * The reconstruction configuration files (yaml files) to produce these sets of data can be generated from the template file ``dcalign.yaml`` provided with the coatjava distribution (supported starting from coatjava 8.1.2), using the script [generateYamls.csh](https://github.com/JeffersonLab/clas12alignment/blob/dcDev3/dc/utilities/generateYamls.csh):
       ```
-      ./generateYamls.csh <base-yaml-file> <base-variation>  <output-directory>
+      ./generateYamls.csh <base-yaml-file> <variation>  <output-directory>
       ```
+      where:
-      where the base yaml file will be dcalign.yaml and the variation will be default.
+      * The base yaml file will be dcalign.yaml.
+      * The variation will be the one containing the chosen *nominal* geometry as discussed above.
       * The generated yaml files will be in the folder specified when running the command.
 In the yaml files, the desired rotation or translation defines the value of the variable ```alignmentShift```, which has to be set for each of the DC reconstruction services.
 For example, the configuration
         ```
         dcGeometryVariation: "default"
         alignmentShifts: "r1_cz:0.2"
         ```
-      specifies that a 0.2 deg z rotation of region 1 will be applied on top of the geometry defined in the variation selected with the variablee ```dcGeometryVariation```.
+        specifies that a 0.2 deg z rotation of region 1 will be applied on top of the geometry defined in the variation selected with the variable ```dcGeometryVariation```.
+This allows to perform multiple iterations by selecting a variation where the /geometry/dc/alignment table contains the results of the previous iteration.
-    * Generate and run one cooking workflow for each yaml file to process the straigth track data (see the [CLAS12 chef documentation](https://clasweb.jlab.org/wiki/index.php/CLAS12_Chef_Documentation).
-Use as output directory name for the workflow the same name of the yaml file without the extention (e.g. the output of the data processed with r1_cz.yaml should be in a directory named r1_cz).
-Make sure to use a schema including the banks: ``RUN::config,REC::Particle,REC::Cherenkov,REC::Calorimeter,REC::Track,TimeBasedTrkg::TBTracks,TimeBasedTrkg::TBHits`` (tip: copy the dst schema directory from the coatjava distribution to a suitable location and add to it the two time-based tracking banks)
+    *  For each yaml file, generate and run one cooking workflow to process the straigth track data (see the [CLAS12 chef documentation](https://clasweb.jlab.org/wiki/index.php/CLAS12_Chef_Documentation):
+       *  Use as output directory name for the workflow the same name of the yaml file without the extention (e.g. the output of the data processed with r1_cz.yaml should be in a directory named r1_cz).
+       *  Make sure to use a schema including the banks: ``RUN::config,REC::Particle,REC::Cherenkov,REC::Calorimeter,REC::Track,TimeBasedTrkg::TBTracks,TimeBasedTrkg::TBHits`` (tip: copy the dst schema directory from the coatjava distribution to a suitable location and add to it the two time-based tracking banks).
+       *  Use the --ccdbsqlite workflow option to oint to the Sqlite snapshot that is being used for the alignment.
+       *  Notes:
+         *   Since the workflows that should be generated have the same configuration except for the selected yaml file, the tag, and the output directory, an easy way to generate all of then with a single command is to use a command-line for-loop.
+In cshell or tcshell, this would look like:
+             ```
+             foreach var ( r0 r1_x r1_y r1_z r1_cy r1_cz r2_x r2_y r2_z r2_cy r2_cz r3_x r3_y r3_z r3_cy r3_cz rga_fall2018 )
+                 clas12-workflow.py --runGroup rgb --model rec --tag myTag-$var --inputs /mss/clas12/rg-b/production/decoded/6.5.6/006342 --runs 6342 --clara /group/clas12/packages/clara/5.0.2_8.1.2 --outDir /my-ouput-drectory-path/$var --reconYaml path-to-yamls-directory/$var".yaml" --ccdbsqlite path-to-sqlite-file --reconSize 1 --threads 16
+             end
+             ```
+             Similarly, the workflows submission can be done as follows:
+             ```
+             foreach var ( r0 r1_x r1_y r1_z r1_cy r1_cz r2_x r2_y r2_z r2_cy r2_cz r3_x r3_y r3_z r3_cy r3_cz rga_fall2018_am_nc_i2 )
+                 swif2 import -file rgb-r-myTag-$var"-6342.json"
+                 swif2 run -workflow  rgb-r-myTag-$var"-6342"
+             end
+             ```
+             Note that the above workflow creation command is just an example and should be modified depending on the current workflow tools options and the data set.

 * Alignment input files:
   * To reduce the data volume and speed up the processing, files for each geometry variation can be filtered with:
     ```